KxSystems/docs/docs/interfaces/r.md

 # :fontawesome-brands-r-project: Using R with kdb+

-Kdb+ and R are complementary technologies.
-Kdb+ is the world’s leading timeseries database and incorporates a programming language called q.
+kdb+ and R are complementary technologies. kdb+ is the world’s leading timeseries database and incorporates a programming language called q.
 [R](https://www.r-project.org/) is a programming language and environment for statistical computing and graphics.
 Both are tools used by data scientists to interrogate and analyze data.
 Their features sets overlap in that they both:

 -   are interactive development environments
 -   incorporate vector languages